Chemotherapy for Hodgkin disease

 - Easy bruising or bleeding (from low blood platelet counts)

-- Extreme tiredness, called fatigue (from low red blood cell counts)
+- Feeling very tired (from low red blood cell counts)

-These side effects are usually short-term and go away after treatment ends.
+These side effects are usually don’t last long and go away after treatment ends.
 There are often ways to lessen these side effects.
 For example, drugs are usually given to help prevent or reduce nausea and vomiting.
 If you or your child has side effects, talk to your cancer care team.
 They can suggest steps to ease them.

+Infections can be very serious in people getting chemo.
 If white blood cell counts are very low during treatment, you can help reduce the risk of infection by trying to limit your contact with germs.
-During this time, your doctor may advise you to:
+During this time, your doctor may tell you to:

 - Wash your hands often.